-One of the multiple unsung heroes of West Virginia's flood recovery has been the West Virginia Army National Guard.
+One of multiple unsung heroes of West Virginia's flood recovery has been the West Virginia Army National Guard.
 The Guard is led by Major General James A. Hoyer, who was appointed Chief Recovery Coordinator by former Governor Earl Ray Tomblin to oversee flood recovery operations across the state.
-The National Guard was an integral part of the immediate response efforts of the state with 570 troops deployed in the field.
-Dubbed "Operation Summer Rain," several hundred rescue missions were carried out including swift water and rooftop rescues.
-The Guard worked diligently as a part of the Interagency Task Operation and although 23 lives were ultimately lost, many more were saved by the Guards quick action and unrelenting service to the citizens of West Virginia.
-Led by General Hoyer, the Guard has been a vital partner to the WVDOC since the award of CDBG-DR dollars was made, offering input and assistance to the State to ensure long-term recovery is accomplished expeditiously.
-Joint meetings have been held and will continue under the direction of General Hoyer while long-term recovery efforts are further defined, and activities begin.
+The National Guard was an integral part of the immediate response efforts of the state with 570 troops deployed in the field.3 Dubbed "Operation Summer Rain," several hundred rescue missions were carried out including swift water and rooftop rescues.
+The Guard worked diligently as a part of the Interagency Task Force Operation and although 23 lives were ultimately lost, many more were saved by the Guards quick action and unrelenting service to the citizens of West Virginia.